elotl/GenAI-infra-stack/docs/install.md

 You can choose to install the RayService w/vLLM + Open Source Model Serve Stack either without or with the Ray Autoscaler, as described in the 2 subsections for each of the two models below.
 If you install it w/o the Ray Autoscaler, the model serve stack will come up more quickly, but will have a fixed number of workers, configured as 1.
 If you install it with the Ray Autoscaler, the model serve stack will start with 0 workers, will scale to 1 worker as the RayService is activated, and will scale to more workers as needed to handle the query load, configured w/a max of 4.

 The instructions below describe installing a MosaicML model and a Microsoft model.
-Note that the Microsoft model is of a more recent vintage and loads faster.
+Note that the Microsoft model is of a more recent vintage and loads faster; hence, that may be the better choice of the two.

 ### [MosaicML Open Source Model](https://huggingface.co/mosaicml/mpt-7b-chat)
 Install RayService w/vLLM + MosaicML OS Model w/o Ray Autoscaler